1Password/connect-sdk-js/QUICKSTART.md

 You can use a custom client to:

--   handle proxy network access
+-   Handle proxy network access.
--   add additional logging
+-   Add additional logging.
--   use your own node HTTP request library
+-   Use your own Node.js HTTP request library.

 ### Defining `ClientRequestOptions`